 Domain names (RAA 3.3.1.1): Per requirement from the previous section, WHOIS services should return both A-label and U-label representation for the given IDN domains queried.

 Nameserver names (RAA 3.3.1.2): Currently all nameservers are in US-ASCII.
 However, with internationalized domain names, it is possible that some will publish their nameservers in IDN.
-There are several alternatives: one way is to always display it in US-ASCII 7 using the A-label, as this information is generally only of technical interest and should be displayed in same way as it is in the DNS.
-Another way is to have name servers displayed in both A-label and U-label to the extent such information is available as shown in the following figure.
-The working group felt that this field should be continue to be displayed in US-ASCII 7, and to the extend possible be displayed in U-label.
+There are several alternatives: one way is to always display it in US-ASCII 7 using the A-label, as this information is generally only of technical interest and should be displayed in same way as it is in the DNS; another way is to have name servers displayed in both A-label and U-label to the extent such information is available.
+The working group felt that this field should be continue to be displayed in US-ASCII7, and to the extent possible be displayed in the corresponding U-label.

-Sponsoring Registrar (RAA 3.3.1.3): IRD-WG members thought that this is an example of data that should always be available in ASCII to aid investigation purposes of law enforcements, and to the extend possible, make it available in local languages /scripts.
+Sponsoring Registrar (RAA 3.3.1.3): IRD-WG members thought that this is an example of data that should always be available in ASCII to aid law enforcement and intellectual property investigations, and to the extent possible, make it available in local languages and scripts.
+Note that ICANN’s Registrar Accreditation Application requires applicants to submit “a transliteration of the Applicant’s name in Latin characters.”
+(Need reference)

 Telephone/Fax (RAA 3.3.1.7,8): Some IRD-WG members thought that the UPU E. 123 standard would be a good candidate to internationalize telephone and fax, specifically using the international notation (+31 42 123 4567).

-Email address (RAA 3.3.1.7,8): With email internationalization efforts ongoing, some IRD-WG members thought that the email address field should be able to display internationalised email addresses should that become used in domain registrations.
-Specifically, they recommended using RFC 5335 as a basis.
+Email address (RAA 3.3.1.7,8): With email internationalization efforts ongoing, some IRD-WG members thought that the email address field should be display according to RFC 5335 now and later according to the new standards when those are complete.

 Dates (RAA 3.3.1.4,5) include creation date, expiration date, and update date of the domain.
 The IRD-WG members did not discuss the internationalization of this field.

 Registration Status: Registrars and registries often provide the status of the registration.
-For example client-hold, delete prohibited, update prohibited, etc. There are a couple of options such as: 1) leave it in ASCII 7; 2) always publish the exact EPP status code and leave it to the clients to decide whether to localize or not; 3) identify a more easily understood representation (for the mandatory character set); 4) publish the easily understood representation in mandatory and local character sets or could be any combination of these approaches.
+For example client-hold, delete prohibited, update prohibited, etc. There options: 1) leave it in ASCII7; 2) always publish the exact EPP status code and leave it to the clients to decide whether to localize or not; 3) identify a more easily understood representation; 4) publish the easily understood representation in mandatory and local character sets or 5) could be any combination of these approaches.
 The WG deliberated different opinions, and chose option 2, since it gives client the ability to localize this field.
 Option 2 is also used in the new gTLD applicant guide book (WHOIS specification).

 Entity names and Address (RAA 3.3.1.6,7,8) include registrant, admin contact name and addresses, technical contact name and addresses.
-Recommendations concerning entity names will be discussed in detail in next section.
+Recommendations concerning entity names will be discussed in detail in the next section.

 Recommendation: